sonjek/mouse-stay-up/README.md

 # Mouse-Stay-Up

-This is a lightweight application designed to keep your computer awake by moving the cursor when it detects periods of inactivity.
+This lightweight application is designed to prevent your computer from entering sleep mode by periodically moving the cursor when it detects periods of inactivity.

 ## Installation from source

+### Prepare Build Environment (macOS)

+For macOS systems, the installation of build essential tools and development libraries is not needed.

+### Prepare Build Environment (Debian-Based Linux)

+To build the application on Debian-based Linux systems, follow these steps to install the necessary dependencies:

+1. **Install Build Essential Tools**:
+   Install the essential tools required for building software on Debian-based systems:

+    ```bash
+    sudo apt install build-essential
+    ```

+2. **Install Development Libraries**:

+    - **libx11-dev**:
+      Install the development files for the X11 library, which is required for graphical applications:

+        ```bash
+        sudo apt install libx11-dev
+        ```

+    - **libayatana-appindicator3-dev**:
+      Install the development files for the Ayatana AppIndicator library, which is used for creating application indicators:

+        ```bash
+        sudo apt install libayatana-appindicator3-dev
+        ```

+### Build the Application

 1. Verify that you have `Go 1.22+` installed
    ```sh